Ramadan principles for everyday life

 Overnight oats.
 Combine oats, Greek yoghurt (or coconut yoghurt), almond butter and frozen berries in a jar.
 Top up with water or milk, mix together and put in the fridge, ready to eat when you wake up before dawn.

-Simple recipes with minimal cooking and prep, when you can’t be arsed to cook.
+Here’s your monthly 5-minute meal.
+Simple ‘recipes’ with minimal cooking and prep, when you can’t be arsed to cook.

 Falafel wraps